elaf1420/Smart-Methods-IoT/README.md

 Table of Contents
 - about
 - Task 1 : chat bot
-- Task 2 : ESP32 Alogorithm
+- Task 2 : ESP32 Algorithm
 ## About this repository  :
 This repository includes my work on the IoT track during my training program at Smart Methods Company
 ## task 1 : Programming voice chat systems ( chat bot )